-The issue was introduced to the National Assembly of Sportsmen’s Caucuses (NASC) at the 2005 NASC Annual Meeting and put forward as a NASC issue brief during the 2006 legislative session.
-Colorado, Iowa, New Jersey, and Montana, among others, passed apprentice hunting legislation in 2015.
-In 2016, Maine and Tennessee also passed apprentice hunting legislation.
+The idea of apprentice hunting licenses was introduced to the National Assembly of Sportsmen’s Caucuses (NASC) at the 2005 NASC Annual Meeting, and CSF began tracking the issue during the 2006 legislative session.
+Currently, some form of apprentice hunting license is available in 47 states.

 Points of Interest

-It is the duty of each caucus leadership team to determine the best means of action in your respective state and modify the below language as necessary.
+It is the duty of each caucus’ leadership, in conjunction with each state’s wildlife management agency, to determine the best means of action in your respective state and modify the below language as necessary.
 If the language must be modified, please keep in mind the following:

 - Laws such as minimum age requirements can be relaxed without compromising safety.